rikiya-ohashi/ooservo/README.md

 # TekuteruServo

-TekuteruServo is a serial servo motor that feels just like a standard SG90 but offers near-infinite rotation and precise position control.
+TekuteruServo is a serial servo motor that feels just like a standard SG90 but offers virtually unlimited rotation and precise position control.

 Key features include multi-turn positioning (±5.96 million rotations), ±1° angular accuracy, adjustable speeds up to 900 deg/s, and real-time position feedback.
 While maintaining the same physical dimensions and wiring as the SG90, it supports the same programming interface as the standard Arduino Servo library.